alejandroszg/jrmoderno-practica/README.md

 # JavaScript Moderno Guía Definitiva
-This is a JavaScript Modern practice course, where we going to learn JavaScript by making more than 20 projects!
+This is a Modern JavaScript practice course, where we going to learn JavaScript by making more than 20 projects!
+From the beginning with Vanilla, going through API, IndexedDB, NodeJS, PWA, Design Patterns, Debugging, Testing (Jest, Cypress) and React.